 2. Meat and proteins

-Good sources of protein include eggs, poultry and quinoa, tofu and dairy.
+Good sources of protein include eggs, poultry and quinoa, tofu, dairy.
 Red meat such as beef, lamb and pork is a good source of complete protein, vitamins and minerals such vitamin B12, niacin, vitamin B6, iron, zinc and phosphorus.
 However, it’s possible that eating too much red and processed meat could increase your risk of bowel cancer.

 While processed meat - things like sausages, salami, bacon and ham - are sources of protein, they can contain hidden additives like salt and other potentially harmful chemicals such as nitrites used in curing.
-The NHS advises if you are eating more than 90g (about the size of a pack of cards) you should cut back to 70g.
+The NHS advises if you are eating more than 90g a day (about the size of a pack of cards) you should cut back to 70g.

 Protein is an important part of the diet but try to think of it as a side and the vegetables as the main.